 2. Stress that their life will mostly remain the same

-Your kids may extrapolate and start worrying about their entire life changing because of their childhood diabetes.
+Your kids may extrapolate and start worrying about their entire life-changing because of their childhood diabetes.
 Tell them that although they will have to be precautions they take and new adjustments, they can, for the large part, continue to live their life as it is.
 They can still go to school, play with their friends on weekends, go for sleepovers, camps, swim, as long as they do what’s necessary to manage their blood sugar levels with diabetes devices and glucose monitoring.

 3.Explain that they don’t have to stop consuming sweets

 The most common misconception about diabetes is that if you have childhood diabetes, you have to completely stop eating sweets.
 Adults and children with diabetes can still eat sugary treats such as cakes and chocolate, so long as they fit into the eating plan for the day.

 4.Tell them that insulin is necessary

 Explain to your child that their medication isn’t a choice- they must take their medication as prescribed.
 There can’t be days when they “don’t feel like it”.
 If you’re a child with diabetes, taking medication is necessary for their health.

-Understanding your children’s symptoms is a big part of parenting a child with Type 1 diabetes, but you won’t always be there to spot them.
+Understanding your child’s symptoms is a big part of parenting a child with Type 1 diabetes, but you won’t always be there to spot them.
 You have to teach your child with diabetes to learn to spot them for themselves.
 This will be easier for older kids than it will be for younger children, although teenagers are more likely to recklessly ignore their symptoms in the pursuit of fun.